 Salinger’s Orchard, Brewster

 This orchard was established in 1901 and is still owned by the same family.
 It grows apples like Gala, McIntosh, and Ginger Gold, all of which are available pre-picked at the farm market.
 Pick a peck from the baskets, then grab a gallon of pure, sweet cider to go.

 Wilkens Fruit & Fir Farm, Yorktown

 Take a hayride to pick your own apples, visit the markets to buy cider, preserves, and more, but definitely stop by the bakery to watch the team prepare its delicious cider donuts.
-Check out the farm’s newest addition, the White Hill Vineyard and its tasting and tank rooms.
+Before you go, stop by the farm's White Hill Vineyard to sample a vintage or two with friends.

 Pennings Farm, Warwick